York St John is committed to maintaining the highest ethical

 Process for Research Ethics Approval

-Please complete the Research
+Please complete the following form before

-begins.
-It is in four parts:
+The form is in four parts:

 Part One: The